Anna Hamelin’s Morning Forecast | February 10th, 2021

 Headed towards snow!

-BRIDGEPORT, W.Va (WDTV) - Today starts with clouds, and we only warm up into the low to mid 30s.
-Snow pushes up into North Central West Virginia late in the afternoon or early evening, and temperatures drop into the mid to low 20s overnight.
-Snow continues to fall through the evening hour, and our temperatures will be stuck in the 30s for the remainder of the week.
-The snow comes down all night on Wednesday and all day on Thursday, and highs remain around freezing with cloudy skies.
-Snow falls overnight on Thursday as well, and we will still see snow showers on Friday morning, which finally taper off during the late morning.
-There is still much discrepancy in the accumulation totals for all of the models, but preliminary guesses are showing 1-3 inches south of Weston, and 4-5 inches north of Weston.
-Friday afternoon is dry, but still cold and cloudy, with temperatures in the low 30s.
-More showers push in on Saturday morning, and for now, these appear to be in the form of rain, but it is very possible that cold temperatures could change this precipitation type to snow as we move closer to the event.
-The showers end with some snow flurries on Sunday morning, and we dry out for the remainder of the day.
-Headed into Monday, polar air pushes into the area, so our overnight low may be in the single digits.
+BRIDGEPORT, W.Va (WDTV) - After a snowy night, we see a break in the snow during the day, but the clouds continue to block out that sunshine.
+We expect to have received about 2 to 3 inches of snow in and anywhere south of Harrison County, and 3 to 5 inches of snow in areas within and north of Marion County.
+This evening around dinner time, another band of snow moves in for the overnight hour, bringing our total accumulation to about 3 to 4 inches south of Harrison County and 4 to 6 inches north of Harrison County.
+Those snowflakes should start to lighten up during the morning on Friday, and we see a clearer rest of the day.
+There is also a chance for icing to occur through the duration of the snow event, with 1/10 of an inch of ice accumulation possible.
+The National Weather Service continues to update their winter weather alerts, as well as their precipitation accumulation totals, so stick with us for updates on the timing of some of the more defined snow bands, as well as how much snow they could bring.
+The roads will be very slick through the remainder of today and tomorrow, since fresh snow has fallen on a thick layer of ice.
+Be extra careful on the roads and don’t forget to make a snowman!

-Today: A cold and cloudy day, with snow beginning in the early evening.
-High: 31.
+Today: A cold and cloudy day, with snow tapering off in the morning.
+High: 30.

 Copyright 2020 WDTV.
 All rights reserved.